TerriaJS/TerriaMap/README.md

 var smallPanel = new Panel(x-position,y-position,height,width); // Renders a small panel in the x,y position in the browser screen.

 smallPanel.addModule(MyModule); // Module will run on the panel when the framework starts. myModule is a javascript polyglotic module that runs other languages/script files or codebase using a library called 'terriajs/lib/polyglotic/java' for java or something else.

+var geocoder = new geocodingService(...); // New instance of geocoder for boundary lookup service reverse and forward.

+var geocoderPanel = new Panel(...);

+geocoderPanel.addModule(geocoder.attachedUI()); // Runs the geocoding service UI.

 ... // Other things, tasks, or processes.